-Semantic Compliance® is an ontological approach to regulatory reporting and oversight, using W3C standard extensions to the Web for specification and design, and semantic web technologies for implementation.
+Semantic Compliance® is an ontological approach to regulatory reporting and oversight, using W3C standard extensions to the Web for specification and design and semantic web technologies for implementation.

-Jayzed Data Models provides Semantic Compliance education, training, design and program advice to Regulators and Financial Institutions.
+Jayzed Data Models provides Semantic Compliance education, training, design, and program advice to Regulators and Financial Institutions.

 Current State

-Every 10 years the regulatory burden doubles in volume and complexity.
+Every 10 years, the regulatory burden doubles in volume and complexity.

 Chasing my tail!
 (Animaatjes, Holland)

-• Innovations in financial products require new and complex regulations.
+Innovations in financial products require new and complex regulations.

-E.g. The subject matter expert and auditor can no longer compile the reports manually in Excel.
+Volume growth requires compliance automation for many businesses.
+For example, the subject matter expert and auditor can no longer compile the reports manually in Excel.

 The proverbial dog chasing its tail.